 If you work in the renewable energy industry, adopting the principles of change management can help you better coordinate complex modifications to processes your workers use every day.
 That means you’re less exposed to risks like safety incidents or operational downtime, saving you money in the long run.

-OSHA PSM Compliance
+OSHA PSM compliance

-Many operations in the non-renewable energy sector fall under OSHA’s process safety management (PSM) requirements.
+Many operations in the non-renewable energy industry fall under OSHA’s process safety management (PSM) requirements.
 The goal of PSM is to prevent the unexpected release of highly hazardous materials like hydrogen sulfide and nitric oxide.